-(iii) Precision Machinery Business
+(iii) Precision Machinery

-In the Precision Machinery Business, the Group primarily engages in manufacturing, sales, and maintenance services related to dry vacuum pumps and CMP systems.
+The Precision Machinery is engaged in manufacturing, sales, and maintenance services related primarily to dry vacuum pumps, CMP equipment, plating equipment, and exhaust-gas treatment equipment.

-For the manufacture and sales of products in the Precision Machinery Business, based on a comprehensive assessment of indicators of the transfer of control, such as the legal title of the product, physical possession of the product, transfer of significant risks and rewards of ownership of the product to customers, and the right to receive payment from customers, the Group determines that control of the products is transferred to the customers and the performance obligation is satisfied primarily at the time of delivery or inspection of the products.
+For the manufacture and sales of products in the Precision Machinery, based on a comprehensive assessment of indicators of the transfer of control, such as the legal title of the product, physical possession of the product, transfer of significant risks and rewards of ownership of the product to customers, and the right to receive payment from customers, the Group determines that control of the products is transferred to the customers and the performance obligation is satisfied primarily at the time of delivery or inspection of the products.